- 24

 - February

-The Electronic Transactions Development Agency, or ETDA, has announced the inaugural AI Governance Week 2026 Bangkok, scheduled for 29 June – 3 July 2026.
-This international event aims to bridge "principles to practice" in AI governance, covering all dimensions including AI ethics, responsible AI deployment, data protection, fairness, and cybersecurity.
-This article summarizes why this event matters, what key topics to watch for, and how Thai organizations should prepare for the era of AI governance.
+The Electronic Transactions Development Agency, or ETDA, has announced plans to host AI Governance Week 2026 Bangkok for the first time in Thailand, scheduled for June 29 to July 3, 2026.
+This international week of activities aims to bridge "principles to practice," covering every dimension of AI governance including ethics, responsible AI deployment, personal data protection, fairness, and cybersecurity.
+This article summarizes why this event matters, what topics to watch, and how Thai organizations should prepare for the era of AI Governance.

-Over the past 2-3 years, Thailand has been aggressively pushing AI adoption in both the public and private sectors.
-The Thailand 4.0 and Digital Economy policies encourage organizations to leverage AI technology for improved efficiency.
-However, Thailand still lacks a clear regulatory framework for AI compared to leading regions such as the European Union with its EU AI Act or the OECD with its AI Principles.
+Over the past 2-3 years, Thailand has aggressively promoted AI adoption in both the public and private sectors.
+The Thailand 4.0 and Digital Economy policies have encouraged organizations to leverage AI technology for greater efficiency.
+However, Thailand still lacks a clear governance framework compared to leading nations like the European Union with its EU AI Act or the OECD with its established AI Principles.

-The AI Governance Week 2026 Bangkok represents a crucial step demonstrating Thailand's readiness to:
+Hosting AI Governance Week 2026 Bangkok is therefore a significant step demonstrating that Thailand is ready to:

-- Create an international exchange platform — learning from legal frameworks and best practices of other countries
+- Open an international exchange platform — learn from legal frameworks and best practices of other countries

-- Prepare both public and private sectors — before AI adoption expands beyond controllable boundaries
+- Prepare both the public and private sectors — before AI adoption expands beyond control

-- Address emerging challenges — particularly the intersection of PDPA (Personal Data Protection Act) and AI, which requires massive amounts of data for learning and decision-making
+- Address new challenges — especially the intersection of PDPA (Personal Data Protection Act) and AI, which requires massive amounts of data for learning and decision-making

-What is AI Governance? — It refers to the policies, laws, best practices, and oversight mechanisms that ensure AI development and deployment are responsible, transparent, fair, and safe.
-It covers everything from AI system design to real-world organizational deployment.
+What is AI Governance? — It refers to the policy framework, laws, guidelines, and oversight mechanisms that ensure AI development and usage are responsible, transparent, fair, and safe, covering everything from AI system design to real-world deployment in organizations.

 5 Key Topics Expected at the Event

-Based on topics outlined by ETDA in its announcement and global AI governance trends, here are 5 key topics to watch:
+Based on topics outlined by ETDA in their event announcement and international AI Governance trends, here are 5 key topics worth watching closely:

-This topic focuses on preventing AI bias related to gender, race, economic status, or other prejudices that may be hidden in training data.
-For example, an AI system used for job application screening may produce biased decisions if trained on biased data.
+This topic focuses on using AI without creating bias — whether related to gender, race, economic status, or other biases that may be hidden in training data.
+For example, an AI system used for job application screening will make biased decisions if the training data contains biases.

-It also covers transparency — users must know when they are interacting with AI, and the system must be able to explain how it makes decisions (Explainability).
+It also covers Transparency — users must know when they are interacting with AI, and the system must be able to explain how AI makes its decisions (Explainability).

-- Adversarial Attacks — attacking AI systems with manipulated data to trick them into making incorrect decisions
+- Adversarial Attacks — attacking AI systems with manipulated data to trick AI into making wrong decisions

-- Model Robustness — the resilience of AI models against unexpected inputs
+- Model Robustness — the resilience of AI models against unexpected data

-- AI Supply Chain Security — security throughout the entire AI development pipeline, from training data to model deployment
+- AI Supply Chain Security — security across the entire AI development chain, from training data and models to deployment

-The intersection of PDPA and AI presents an unavoidable challenge for Thai organizations.
-AI requires vast amounts of data for learning, but PDPA mandates consent and purpose limitation for data usage.
+The intersection of PDPA and AI is a challenge that Thai organizations must inevitably face.
+AI requires massive amounts of data for learning, but PDPA mandates obtaining consent and using data only for stated purposes.
 Key questions include:

-- Does using employee data to train AI without disclosing the purpose violate PDPA?
+- Does using employee data for AI training without disclosing the purpose violate PDPA?

-- Does AI that automatically profiles customers require separate consent?
+- Does AI that performs automatic customer profiling require separate consent?

-Thai government agencies are beginning to adopt AI in various areas, from citizen-facing chatbots and fraud detection systems to policy analysis.
-However, AI use in government is highly sensitive as it directly impacts citizens' rights.
-This topic covers:
+Thailand's public sector has begun adopting AI in various areas, from citizen service chatbots and fraud detection systems to data analysis for policy-making.
+However, AI use in the public sector is highly sensitive because it directly impacts citizens' rights.
+This topic will address guidelines for:

 - AI Impact Assessment before deployment

-- Disclosure that agencies use AI in decision-making
+- Disclosing that the agency uses AI in decision-making

-This topic compares AI governance approaches from around the world, enabling Thailand to learn and adapt best practices:
+This topic will compare AI governance approaches from around the world so Thailand can learn and adapt them:

 |---|---|

-Understanding these frameworks helps Thai organizations doing business internationally comply with relevant regulations, particularly the EU AI Act which applies to organizations serving the European Union regardless of their physical location.
+Understanding these frameworks will help Thai organizations doing business internationally comply with regulations correctly, especially the EU AI Act, which applies to any organization serving the European Union regardless of where it is located in the world.

 How Should Thai Organizations Prepare?

-Whether your organization is already using AI or planning to in the future, preparing for AI governance should start today.
-(Read more about AI Governance policies every organization needs)
+Whether your organization is already using AI or planning to in the future, preparing for AI Governance is something you should start today.
+(Read more about Essential AI Governance Policies for Organizations)

-Define clear policies on how the organization will use AI, who has authority to approve AI adoption, what criteria are used for risk assessment, and what the review processes look like.
+Define a clear policy on how your organization will use AI: who has authority to approve AI adoption, what criteria are used for risk assessment, and what the review process looks like.

-Before deploying AI, organizations must understand what data they have, where it is stored, who owns it, and which data qualifies as personal data under PDPA.
+Before adopting AI, you must first know what data your organization has, which systems store it, who owns it, and which data qualifies as personal data under PDPA.
 This is the most critical starting point because good AI requires good, well-managed data.

 Step 3: Establish an AI Governance Committee

-Organizations should form a dedicated committee or team responsible for AI governance, comprising representatives from IT, legal, risk management, and business units that directly use AI, ensuring comprehensive oversight from all perspectives.
+There should be a committee or team specifically responsible for AI Governance, comprising representatives from multiple departments — IT, Legal, Risk Management, and the business units that directly use AI — to ensure comprehensive perspectives.

 Step 4: Train Employees on AI Literacy

-Employees at all levels should have a basic understanding of what AI can and cannot do, its limitations, and how to use it safely.
-They don't need to be technical experts, but they must understand the fundamental principles and risks.
+Employees at every level should have a basic understanding of AI — what it can do, what it cannot do, its limitations, and how to use it safely.
+They don't need to be technical experts, but they must understand the principles and risks.

-AI Governance is not just about laws — it's an organizational culture that must be built.
-Having policies alone is not enough.
-Every person in the organization must understand that responsible AI use is a shared responsibility, not just IT's job.
+AI Governance is not just about laws — it is an organizational culture that must be built.
+Having a policy alone is not enough.
+You must instill in everyone across the organization that responsible AI use is a shared responsibility, not just the IT department's job.

 The Foundation You Need Before Using AI — A Back-Office System That Organizes Data

-Many organizations are excited about AI but overlook the most important element — quality, well-organized data.
-No matter how smart an AI system is, if it's fed scattered, incomplete, or inaccurate data, the results will be meaningless.
+Many organizations are excited about AI but overlook the most important thing — quality, well-organized data.
+No matter how smart AI is, if you feed it scattered, incomplete, or inaccurate data, the results will be meaningless.

-This is why organizations should start from the foundation — having an ERP system as the back-office that organizes all data first.
-An ERP system consolidates data from every department — accounting, inventory, human resources, procurement — into a single database with consistent standards, audit trails, and full traceability.
-When foundational data is well-organized, AI analytics and decision support become far more effective.
+This is why organizations should start from the foundation — having an ERP system as a back-office platform that organizes all data first.
+An ERP system consolidates data from every department — accounting, inventory, HR, procurement — into a single standardized database with audit trails and full traceability.
+When foundational data is well-organized, deploying AI for analysis or decision support becomes far more effective.

 | Common Problem | How ERP Helps |